Care Homes: Are You Managing Legionella Risks Effectively?

 People contract Legionnaires’ disease by inhaling droplets of water containing the bacteria, so it can be spread by things such as showers, spray taps, air conditioning cooling towers etc.

-The law and your obligations
+UK health & safety law and your obligations

-In the United Kingdom the main guidelines regarding the control of legionella bacteria and Legionnaires' disease and is the Health and Safety Executive’s Approved Code of Practice (ACOP) L8, called ‘Legionnaire’s Disease.
+In the United Kingdom the main guidelines regarding the control of Legionella bacteria and Legionnaires’ disease and is the Health and Safety Executive’s Approved Code of Practice (ACOP) L8, called ‘Legionnaire’s Disease.
 The Control of Legionella Bacteria in Water Systems’.
 This offers instruction, advice and guidance on managing the risks associated with legionella.

-Whilst the ACOP L8 is not law, it is highly recommended that you follow it’s advice.
+Whilst the HSE’s ACOP L8 is not law, it is highly recommended that you follow it’s advice.
 If you choose not to, you may need to demonstrate that what you have done to manage the risks associated with legionella are suitable and sufficient.
 Failure to effectively do so can not only put you at risk of prosecution, but put vulnerable patients and residents at risk.

 As care homes are an integral part of the care sector, there are also two other documents to be aware of.
-Firstly, the HSE’s HSG 274 offers technical guidance.
-Split into three parts, it offers guidance on the different types of water systems that can be at risk from outbreaks of Legionnaires' disease.
+Firstly, the HSE’s HSG274 offers technical guidance.
+Split into three parts, it offers guidance on the different types of water systems that can be at risk from outbreaks of Legionnaires’ disease.
 Secondly, there is the Department of Health’s Health Technical Memorandum 04-01 (HTM 04-01).
 This supports the ACOP L8 document and offers detailed advice for the NHS and health sectors specifically.

 Additionally, the Health & Safety Executive also publish their HSG220 “Health and safety in care homes”, which deals, in part, with things you need to do to manage your legionella risks in care homes.

-What care home operators need to do
+What care home operators need to do to control legionella

 As you can see, there is a wealth of advice to read and act upon to effectively manage the risk of legionella in care settings.
 In effect care home operators and their staff are required to begin with the following steps: